 The Building Blocks Programme is one of ACT’s most impactful programmes in empowering a large number of arts and culture practitioners across South Africa to bolster their professional and business acumen with an arts specific framework.
 In early 2021 ACT presented the updated Building Blocks curriculum to arts and culture practitioners from across South Africa.
 The new curriculum addresses current challenges and offers tangible business solutions for sustainability in the arts and culture sector.

 The Building Blocks Programme is a capacity building programme with a focus on small (micro-business) to mid-level organisations and arts practitioners in the form of Masterclasses focused on;

 - ABCD (Asset Based Community Development) in the arts

-Important: Due to capacity only 5 companies/oganisations/artists from each province in South Africa will be selected to participate.
+– Due to capacity only 5 companies/organisations/artists from each province in South Africa will be selected to participate.

 * Only South African nationals may apply and projects must take place in South Africa.
-Allocation of grants is at the discretion of the ACT board of trustees.
-The decision about all applications for funding is final and no further correspondence will be entered into.
+Allocation of programme slots is at the discretion of the ACT board of trustees.
+The decision about all applications for participation is final and no further correspondence will be entered into.

 Stay safe and practise social solidarity and physical distancing.

 The Arts & Culture Trust (ACT) is South Africa’s premier independent arts funding and development agency.
 The primary aim of ACT is to increase the amount of funding available for arts and culture initiatives, and to apply these funds to innovative, sustainable projects that make a meaningful contribution to society.
 Through structured funding programmes ACT provides support to all expressions of arts and culture, including literature, music, visual art, theatre and dance, and the support extends to festivals, community arts initiatives, arts management, arts education and arts administration.
 For more information please visit the Trust’s website.
 Follow ACT on Twitter or like the ACT’s Facebook page.